felixSchl/neodoc/README.md

 * Stop parsing at any option and collect successive input as the argument to that option.
 Similar to `--` but for named options (and their aliases).
-* Specification parsing (help-text parsing) is separated from argv parsing and can be used for other projects outside of neodoc. _Work is underway to make the argv parser usable from JS as well_.
+* Specification parsing (help-text parsing) is separated from argv parsing and can be used for other projects outside of neodoc.
 * Count repeated flags
 * Parses values into primitive JS types (bool, string, number)
 * Correct and smart argument parsing.
 For example, neodoc has absolutely no